 Georgia Preparatory Academy: Macon RYDC Open House

-In August, the Georgia Preparatory Academy's (GPA) and the Macon Regional Youth Detention Center (Macon RYDC) held its annual Open House and Title I Event at its main campus.
-The purpose of the event is to inform parents of DJJ youth on the academic programs taking place at the facility as well as the benefits of the national Title One program.
+In August, the Georgia Preparatory Academy's (GPA) and the Macon Regional Youth Detention Center (Macon RYDC) held their annual Open House and Title I Event at its main campus.
+The purpose of the event is to inform parents of DJJ youth of the academic programs taking place at the facility and the benefits of the national Title One program.
 This year, a total of 14 parents were in attendance for the event.

-A highlight of the Open House was when parents were provided with an “inside look” into the daily activities and occurrences of the DJJ classroom.
+A highlight of the Open House was when parents were given a look into the daily activities and occurrences of the DJJ classroom.
 Students were able to show samples of their work, projects and classroom achievements.